Improving cancer specificity and efficacy of PV-based therapies

 We will continue our research on the lines described before but are also starting novel projects at a more fundamental level.
 In collaboration with the IGBMC (FR), EMBL (DE) and Bioquant (DE), we initiated an integrative biology research program which aims to characterize the early steps of infection of the H-1 oncolytic parvovirus using state of the art technologies such as high throughput siRNA library screening, ChIP on chip, microarrays and proteomics analysis.
 These studies will provide information essential to the understanding of the virus life cycle and the mechanisms underlying PV-cytotoxicity.
 This valuable information can be exploited for improving our PV-based anti-cancer strategies.

-We discovered that H-1PV through its non-structural protein NS1 induces intracellular accumulation of reactive oxygen species (ROS) leading to DNA damage, apoptosis and lysis of cancer cells (6).
-We are interested in further characterizing H-1PV-induced oxidative stress.
+We discovered that H-1PV through its non-structural protein NS1 induces intracellular accumulation of reactive oxygen species (ROS) leading to DNA damage, apoptosis and lysis of cancer cells (8).
+We are interested in further characterizing H-1PV-mediated cancer cell death.

 Gudrun Rappold, University of Heidelberg, Heidelberg